hodu-rs/hodu/README.md

 Hodu unifies this pipeline into one ecosystem.

-### Three tools, one philosophy
+### One ecosystem, unified

-**hodu-lib** gives you a familiar PyTorch-style API for building models.
-Under the hood, operations can be captured into a computation graph for later optimization and compilation.
+**hodu** (lib) gives you a familiar PyTorch-style API for building models.
+Operations can be captured into a computation graph for optimization and compilation.
 Every kernel is implemented from scratch—no external ML runtime dependencies.

-**hodu-cli** follows a simple principle: one command gets you what you need. `hodu run` for inference, `hodu build` for native binaries, `hodu inspect` to examine models.
+**hodu** (cli) follows a simple principle: one command gets you what you need. `hodu run` for inference, `hodu build` for native binaries, `hodu inspect` to examine models.
 No config files or build scripts required.

+**hoduscript** (planned) will let you define models in a simple scripting language and run them directly with the CLI.

 **hodu-plugin-sdk** keeps Hodu open for extension.
 Plugins run as separate processes communicating via JSON-RPC, so you can write them in any language.
 Need a new model format or hardware backend?
 Build a plugin without touching Hodu's core.